Center for Students with Learning Differences

 Overview of Learning Difference Services

-This is our most recent addition to the services provided via the Scholé Academy Tutoring Center.
-We hope to provide families with assistance and support as they consider how to provide a classical education to their home-educated students and students who are taking classes at Scholé Academy, St. Raphael School, and the Canterbury House of Studies.
+Scholé Academy’s Center for Students with Learning Differences within the Tutoring Center opened its doors in 2020.
+We continue to provide families with assistance and support as they consider how to provide a classical education to their home-educated students and students who are taking classes at Scholé Academy or itsHouses of Studies.

 Please note: The services provided through our Center for Students with Learning Differences are not intended to meet the standards of or fulfill any state’s requirements.
 The services provided here are intended to be used as a helpful supplement and are provided to parents who are looking for an alternative to, or an addition to, state services.

-For the 2021-2022 academic year, the services offered through our Center for Students with Learning Differences are intended to support students who have been diagnosed with Specific Learning Disorders (SLD) or who are seeking a diagnosis.
+For the current academic year, the services offered through our Center for Students with Learning Differences are intended to support students who have been diagnosed with Specific Learning Disorders (SLDs) or who are seeking a diagnosis.
 At this time, we will not be providing services to students who have been diagnosed with other types of disorders or disabilities.

 Specific Learning Disorders is a medical term used to describe a formal medical diagnosis.
-According the the American Psychiatric Association, learning disorders can only be diagnosed after formal education starts.
+According to the American Psychiatric Association, learning disorders can only be diagnosed after formal education starts.
 To be diagnosed with a specific learning disorder, a person must meet four criteria.

 1) Have difficulties in at least one of the following areas for at least six months despite targeted help: